-- 40 micrograms per square foot (μg/ft2) and higher for floors, including carpeted floors. - ightharpoonup 250 $\mu$ g/ft and higher for interior window sills.
+- 40 micrograms per square foot $(\mu g/ft^2)$ and higher for floors, including carpeted floors. - 250 μ g/ft2 and higher for interior window sills.

 Lead in soil can be a hazard when children play in bare soil or when people bring soil into the house on their shoes.
 The following two federal standards have been set for lead hazards in residential soil: